Jacquelin803/LLM_deployment_and_finetune/README.md

 # LLM_deployment
-- ChatGLM deployment in Colab and get a public web end for QA
+- ChatGLM : deploy in Colab and get a public web end for QA